Beladingala Baale: Plot

-Revanth ends up in more trouble like being arrested by the police for being in a room where a girl committed suicide, goes on to extreme tasks like measuring the angle of Dr Ambedkar's hand in front of Vidhana Soudha (88 degrees); all to find out the phone number and address of the mystery woman.
-He names her "Beladingala Baale", who now gives Revanth one month to find where she lives.
+Revanth ends up in more trouble like being arrested by the police for being in a room where a girl committed suicide, goes on to do extreme tasks like measuring the angle of Dr Ambedkar's hand in front of Vidhana Soudha (88 degrees); all to find out the phone number and address of the mystery woman.
+He names her "Beladingala Baale", who now gives Revanth one month to find out where she lives.
 In the meantime, based on the clues in a letter posted by the mysterious woman, Revanth determines that her name is Ramya.

 Revanth has an upcoming tournament against Polonski, who is visiting India.
 However, before playing Polonski, Revanth has to win against the local chess master Prabhakar (Avinash).
 On the day of the match, he is accused of hypnotizing Prabhakar with a lemon in his pockets which was actually given to him by a novelist, Seetharam.
 Seetharam was avenging himself since Revanth had refused to write a testimony for his book.
 Revanth is disqualified from the game and has to resign from his job, too.
-But when he was about to resign, Beladingala Baale calls him, encourages him not to give up, and to fight this allegation.
+But when he is about to resign, Beladingala Baale calls him, encourages him not to give up, and to fight this allegation.
 She suggests that he should challenge Prabhakar and six other chess players into playing against him simultaneously, where he would play blindfolded.

 Revanth decides to try out her suggestion and challenges Prabhakar and six others.
 He successfully defeats each of them and his tarnished image is cleared with him being hailed a true champion.

 Meanwhile, James tells Revanth that he will marry Sulochana (Vanitha Vasu), the telephone operator who helped them out while tapping his phone.
 Revanth tells Ramya over the phone that he is happy for James and expresses a desire to meet Ramya.
 She tells him to decode her address fast as the deadline is only four days away.

 There are only a couple of days left and Revanth gets frustrated by his failure.
 He has a match against Polonski on the same day Ramya's deadline expires.
 He has to go to Delhi for the match.
 Ramya calls him and tells him that he can meet her right-away as she is giving a party to her friends at Ashoka hotel but only if he can arrive there in five minutes.
 Revanth reaches Ashoka hotel but could only see her hand decorated with jewels in a room filled with her friends.
 Revanth then calls up James and asks him to come to the hotel with five of his friends on bikes.
 James arrives there with his friends and Revanth asks them to follow Beladingala Baale's friends individually as he is confident that one of them will go to meet Ramya.
 Revanth's plan backfires as his friends themselves get caught by the women while following them.
 He has to leave for his match to Delhi and he heads to the airport.